Consider these tips to reduce or prevent eyestrain.

-- When reading printed materials, try to position the light source behind you and direct the light onto your page.
+When reading printed materials or doing close work, try to position the light source behind you and direct the light onto your page or task.
 If you're reading at a desk, use a shaded light positioned in front of you.
 The shade will keep light from shining directly into your eyes.

 Tips for computer work

 Computer use is a common cause of eyestrain.
-If you work at a desk and use a computer, take some of the strain off your eyes by making sure your work space is set up in an appropriate and eye-friendly way.
+If you work at a desk and use a computer, these self-care steps can help take some of the strain off your eyes.

-- Keep your monitor clean.
+- Keep your screen clean.
 Wipe the dust from your computer screen regularly.
-Dust on the screen lowers contrast and may contribute to glare and reflection problems.
+Dust lowers contrast and contributes to glare and reflection problems.